asecurityteam/ssrf-protection-example-manas-security-manager/README.md

 The security manager in this repository is not intended for direct usage.
 However, you can fork and make available an artifact based upon this code.

+The main branch supports JDK 11 & JDK 8 support is found on the `pre-jdk-11` branch.

 Tests
 =====